 Try a blue or red outfit

 Color experts have long believed that wearing blue creates an aura of trust.
 (Related: This is what your outfit color says about you.)
 For professional photos, women can try a navy dress, blouse, or blazer (though you’ll always want to go with the piece of clothing you feel most comfortable in).
 Men might choose a navy blazer and white dress shirt, or a grey or black jacket with a blue or red tie—both colors create trust and give off a professional, disciplined vibe.
 These are the outfit mistakes that could cost you the job.

 Wear makeup in neutral shades

 For one study, researchers photographed women wearing three different makeup styles: “barefaced,” “professional,” and “glamorous.”
 They then asked a group of participants to rate each woman on perceived trustworthiness and competency.
 Women wearing the professional look were rated most trustworthy and capable, followed by those with the glamorous look.
 Those wearing no makeup at all were rated least trustworthy and competent.
-These are the makeup tips that will help you look amazing in photographs.

 Create a wide angle

 Researchers from New York University found that men with wide, rounded faces with bigger mouths and larger chins were rated more trustworthy than those with slim faces.
 While you can’t fix this one on your own, your photographer might be able to help.
 Ask her to use a camera angle that adds dimension to your face.